meg768/react-bs/README.md

 - 2020-02-04 - Updated documentation so latest version of [Styleguidist](https://www.npmjs.com/package/react-styleguidist) could be used.
 - 2020-02-05 - Added **Progress** component.
 - 2020-02-06 - Added parsing for more Boostrap utility class names such as **m, mr, mb, mt, ml, p, pr, pl, pt, pt** etc...
+- 2020-02-13 - Began work with documentation per class/tag.
+Alert first out.
+Mutch more work to do.